 Note: The Art Studio programs in Printmaking, Experimental Art + Technology, and Art & Ecology, and the Art History programs in Art of the Americas and Art of the Modern World (both MA and Ph.D.) are recognized by the Western Interstate Commission on Higher Education (WICHE) for inclusion in their Out-Of-State Programs at In-State Tuition.
 Qualified residents of the 15 participating states in the commission may enroll at reduced tuition rates in these three programs.

 Special Note for Fulbright and Project 1000 applicants: if you are applying through an outside agency such as Project 1000 or Fulbright, it is your responsibility to ensure that all materials are sent to the Department of Art and Art History, not to the Admissions office.
 The Department is not responsible for materials that are not received before the January 18th deadline.
 We strongly advise sending a duplicate copy of all materials directly to the department, and not relying on the Admissions office to provide them.

 International applicants: Please see http://geo.unm.edu/admission_graduate.html to complete the international application in addition to the departmental application.
 International applicants go through the same process as domestic applicants, with a few additional steps, including English language exam scores, certified translations of transcripts, and financial paperwork related to applying for a United States student visa.

-The deadline for graduate applications to the Department of Art for Fall 2018 is January 15th, 2018.
+The deadline for applications to the Art History graduate program is December 15th each year for the following fall.
 We do not do a Spring admissions process.

 Contact the Department of Art